-- 35 area, then we end up with 22.8 %.
-This statistic means that approximately 20% of the area is exposed to wind speeds that can lead to forest damage.
-The exact value depends, however, on several factors including tree and stand characteristics.
-The next step is to use a wind-throw risk models like e.g. HWIND (Peltola et al., 1999b) to simulate the threshold wind speeds needed for wind damage and further to estimate the probability of occurrence of such winds and the amount of damage, respectively.
-Unfortunately, in this work we do not have available the needed forest inventory data for the test area enabling the simulations. - 40 However, this work will be done in future studies using forested areas with sufficient data.
+When we looked at the spatial variation in a 10-year return level of wind speed inside the test area, we can see areas having wind speeds higher than the threshold of $12 \,\mathrm{m\,s^{-1}}$ found on local topographic formations, at the edges of open terrain, and at high-elevation locations.
+At a total 23.8 % of grid squares, the 10-year return level wind speed reaches the threshold, and if we look only at the forested area, then we end up with 22.8 %.
+This statistic means that approximately 20 % of the area is exposed to wind speeds that can lead to forest damage.
+The exact value depends, however, on several factors, including tree and stand characteristics.
+The next step is to use a wind-throw risk model like HWIND (Peltola et al., 1999b) to simulate the threshold wind speeds needed for wind damage and further to estimate the probability of occurrence of such winds and the amount of damage, respectively.
+Unfortunately, in this work we do not have the needed forest inventory data available for the test area enabling the simulations.
+However, this work will be done in future studies using forested areas with sufficient data.

-In a qualitative comparison, the wind multiplier approach and a WAsP simulation produced the same dominant features of spatial variation of maximum wind speed; maximum values were found at treeless fell-top areas (Fig. 8).
-One interesting feature was the case of the WAsP- simulation for the acceleration of wind at the forest-lake edge; it was immediate, and so
+In a qualitative comparison, the wind multiplier approach and a WAsP simulation produced the same dominant features of spatial variation in maximum wind speed; maximum val-